A concluding example & story

 ‘—that’s just a small bit of our history!’
 Larry cut in.

 Gina, the mayor, cleared her throat.
-‘I’m sorry to ask, but what does fishing and farming have to do with books — the subject of today’s meeting?
+‘I’m sorry to ask, but what does fishing and farming have to do with books?’

-Marsha, who had brought up fishing in the first place, nodded and added: ‘We can make it both work, fishing and books, and combine it.
-We could for example invest in some newer rowing boats which we can use to fish what we need in town, and as something for tourists, like a fishing trip.
+Marsha, who had brought up fishing in the first place, nodded and added: ‘We can make both work, fishing and books, and combine it.
+We could, for example, invest in some newer boats.
+And we can use them to fish what we need in town.
+And at the same time we can use them to offer fishing trips for tourists.
 And,’ Marsha paused for effect, ‘and we can offer boat readings.
-Like people can rent a boat and read a book while sitting in the boat.’
+Like, people can rent a boat and read a book while sitting in the boat.’